harshithtunuguntla/urlkeep/README.md

 # Working Model

 In the URL Box you can give any big URL you wish, and give any keyword you like (it wont work if other people already opted for that 😶).
-We will generate you the link with the keyword you asked for !!
+This web app will generate you the link with the keyword you asked for in a new route!!
+This route will redirect you the main URL you inserted!

 Enjoy shortening!